The Aventine Keyhole, Rome

 What is also unique is that from this unassuming view point, you can gaze across 3 entirely different countries: Malta, Italy and the Vatican City.
 Where else in the world can you claim that?

-Although many people try to capture this view on camera, it is tricky and perhaps best to enjoy the moment in person and commit this alluring view to memory.
-However, if you want the perfect photo shot, you will need to switch off auto focus and use the manual settings on your camera.
+Although many people try to capture this view on camera.
+It is tricky and perhaps best to enjoy the moment in person and commit this alluring view to memory.
+However, if you want the perfect photo shot.
+You will need to switch off auto focus and use the manual settings on your camera.

 The view through this worn keyhole is definitely intriguing.
-It is still unknown whether the perfect alignment of the keyhole and St Peter’s Basilica dome was by deliberate design or a happy accident on the part of Piranesi who designed the property in 1765.
+It is still unknown whether the perfect alignment of the keyhole and St Peter’s Basilica dome was by deliberate design.
+Or a happy accident on the part of Piranesi who designed the property in 1765.

-However, when you witness the perfectly aligned foliage tunnel which leads the eye directly to the Vatican City, it’s hard to imagine that it was purely coincidental.
+However, when you witness the perfectly aligned foliage tunnel which leads the eye directly to the Vatican City.
+It’s hard to imagine that it was purely coincidental.

 Ristoranti Trastevere Near the Aventine Keyhole

-If you are hungry after visiting the hidden keyhole, it is worth descending the hill and heading over the river to the Trastevere district of Rome.
+If you are hungry after visiting the hidden keyhole.
+It is worth descending the hill and heading over the river to the Trastevere district of Rome.
 In Trastevere Roma you will find many authentic Italian restaurants in narrow streets which open up onto small piazzas.

 Another good way of discovering the food in Rome is to take a guided street food walking tour of the city.
 You will have the chance of discovering local delicacies and eat authentic food.
 As foodies, we love to do this and we recommend this tour.

-Some of our favourite Trastevere restaurants included Roma Sparita in the Piazza di Santa Cecilia, La Fraschetta on the Via di San Francesco a Ripa and the L’Inslata Ricca on the Via Giulio Cesare Santini.
+Some of our favourite Trastevere restaurants, included Roma Sparita in the Piazza di Santa Cecilia, La Fraschetta on the Via di San Francesco a Ripa and the L’Inslata Ricca on the Via Giulio Cesare Santini.

 Another suggestion is to eat artichokes if they are in season.
 Carciofi Alla Giudea or deep-fried artichokes in the Jewish manner are very tasty as are the Carciofi Alla Romana which are artichokes slowly stewed with wild mint, parsley and garlic.